rahmanoladi/eeg_wassim/README.md

-There are three steps:1.
-Something
+There are three steps:
+1. Something
 2. Something